RobertBurrellDonkin/library-management-system/README.md

    details, and perhaps that the updated details should be returned in the body.
    We'll keep the API simple for now, though.

+* End To End test - just the golden path